guragazzi/test-kubernetes-replica/README.md

 1. `deploy-nginx.yaml`
 2. `svc-nginx.yaml`
 3. `hpa-nginx.yaml`

-After applying, the Deployment will be running and monitored by the HPA.
+4. `open the load-generator and run the commands`

 ---